abiegamao/onboarding/README.md

 7. **Email Notifications on Status Change** — When admin approves an account (status → active), user should get an email.
 No trigger exists.

-8. **Stale Threshold Config** — Hardcoded to 7 days in admin stats.
-Should be admin-configurable.

-9. **Admin Pagination Limit** — Currently caps at 50 clients.
+8. **Admin Pagination Limit** — Currently caps at 50 clients.
 May need cursor-based pagination for scale.

 ---